tareqimbasher/NetPad/docs/Download.md

 - **Stable**: The Electron.js version of NetPad.
 Installers that start with `netpad`
 - **vNext**: Uses a native Rust-based shell.
 Installers that start with `netpad_vnext`

-Both channels have the same feature set.
+Both channels have the same feature set and are equally maintained.
 The native vNext version is lighter on system resources and will eventually become the main package.
-At which point, the Electron version will be deprecated.
+At which point, the Electron version might be deprecated.

 ### Unofficial Packages